This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Vascular Plants”.

 b) Cauliflower mosaic virus

 Explanation: 35S promoter is obtained from cauliflower mosaic virus (CaMV).
-It is responsible for generation of 35S transcript in infected cells.
+It is responsible for the generation of 35S transcript in infected cells.

 12. Which of the following promoter is having high tissue specificity?